-Alright ladies, the time of year I know you’ve all been waiting so impatiently for is finally here.
-Personally, this is my favorite time of year, not because the “pumpkin spiced latte’s” are back, but that I get to see my boys back on the field and play ball.
-Football can be a very complicated thing to try to grasp while everyone around you is screaming and jumping around so I’m here to help you out.
-Here’s what you need to know to fool that cute boy into thinking you’re an expert… ; )
+Alright ladies, the time of year I know you’ve all been waiting SO impatiently for is finally here.
+Personally, this is my favorite time of year.
+Not because the Pumpkin Spice Lattes are back, I get to see Chiefs Kingdom back on the field and my boys play some ball.
+Football can be a very complicated sport to try to grasp while everyone around you is screaming and throwing things.
+Don’t worry, I’m here to help you out.

 1. Offense, Defense, Special Teams oh my!

-After a touchdown is completed, teams typically kick a field goal which is worth one point.
-They can also complete a two-point conversion which involves them running or passing the ball back into the end zone in one play.
-Or, they can kick a field goal instead of trying for a touchdown which alone is worth three points.
+After a touchdown is completed, teams typically kick a field goal which is worth one extra point.
+They can also complete a two-point conversion which involves them running or passing the ball back into the end zone in just one play.
+If your team cannot manage a touchdown, it’s okay, they can still kick a field goal which alone is worth three points.

 3. The Basics